AqwamCreates/DataPredict/docs/HighValueProjectTutorials.md

   * The model chooses actions or events that maximizes play time.

-  * Riskier than the other two methods, but allows higher play time potential due to its ability to exploit and explore.
+  * Have higher play time potential due to its ability to exploit and explore than the other two methods, but tend to be risky to use.

 ## Regression Recommendation System

 * [Creating Probability-Based Recommendation Model](HighValueProjectTutorials/CreatingProbabilityBasedRecommendationModel.md)

+* Creating Similarity-Based Recommendation Model

 * Creating Reward-Maximization-Based Regression Recommendation Model

-  * Riskier than probability-based model, but allows higher monetization potential due to its ability to exploit and explore.
+  * Have higher monetization potential due to its ability to exploit and explore than the other two methods, but tend to be risky to use.

-* Creating Similarity-Based Recommendation Model

 ## Binary Recommendation Systems